 - Dee Bradley Baker: Voiced Louis' thoughts in the film.

 - Disability Superpower: Because he is mute, Louis learns to read and write English, skills the other swans do not possess.

 - Distant Finale: Sam is 11 in the beginning and 20 by the end of the novel.
-He's still a kid in the end of the film.
+Averted in the film, which ends with him still a kid.

 - Edutainment Novel: Like Moby-Dick for kids, but with swans instead of whales.